There’s a moment in every engineer’s career when microservices feel like the answer to everything. Mine was around six years ago.

 - Extraction only when the pain is real

-And that’s what actually matters early on.
+And that’s what matters early on.